Macron: Cooperation is powerful message as nationalism looms

-SYDNEY (AP) — French President Emmanuel Macron says Australia’s wartime cooperation with France is a powerful message as global nationalism rises.
+SYDNEY (AP) — French President Emmanuel Macron used a ceremony Wednesday commemorating Australia’s wartime cooperation with France to highlight a global worldview as a counter to nationalism.

-Macron spoke at Sydney’s main war memorial Wednesday on his visit to Australia a week after he criticized President Donald Trump’s “America first” policies on a trip to Washington and hours after a gathering in France of European anti-immigration populist leaders.
+A week after criticizing President Donald Trump’s “America first” policies on a trip to Washington, and hours after a May Day gathering of European anti-immigration populist leaders in his home country, Macron thanked Australia for sending “a huge part of its population” to fight in France in both world wars.

-Macron thanked Australia for sending “a huge part of its population” to fight in France in both world wars.
+Speaking alongside Prime Minister Malcolm Turnbull at a wreath-laying ceremony at Sydney’s main war memorial, Macron said remembering the sacrifice of Australian soldiers in France was “about understanding the foundations on which a nation is built.”

-He said the memory of Australian sacrifice in France was “a powerful message at a time when nationalism is looming, entrenched behind its borders and its hostility to the rest of the world.”
+“The Australian nation was forged on the western front by sending a huge part of its population at that time to the other side of the world,” Macron said.

 Most Read Nation & World Stories